williazo/tcensReg/README.md

 The goal of this package is to estimate parameters from a linear model when the data comes from a truncated normal distribution with censoring.
-Maximum likelihood values are returned derived from Newton-Raphson algorithm using analytic values of the gradient and hessian.
+Maximum likelihood values are returned.
+There are multiple method availabe for optimzation with the default set as conjugate gradient.
 This package is also able to return maximum likelihood estimates for truncated only or censored only data similar to `truncreg` and `censReg` packages.